 Here’s a technique that is fun and can have some amazing results.
 We use it primarily with our junior students, but with a little imagination the concept can be applied to people of all ages.

 It goes like this: Imagine that a junior student approaches you and says they have a Band-Aid on their finger and doesn’t think they can do push-ups today, you say: "That’s what I like about you!
 You can train hard and do push-ups even when you have a bandage on your finger."
 Inevitably the child is more encouraged and participates in the following activity with pride.
 It works with practically every excuse from just being tired, to having missed a month of classes and everything in between.
 We can't tell you how many times our instructors have successfully used this strategy and it never ceases to amaze us.

 This method works wonders!
 Here are some of the reasons this works so well:

 - It gives the martial arts student a new way to think about how they view themselves.
 You’re literally putting new words into their heads for them to use later.

 - Rather than being disappointed or criticizing, you are turning the situation into a challenge for the student to perform at a higher level, even though they feel they are facing a hindrance.
 You're showing them that they can overcome obstacles and still function.

 - Your students then start thinking this way even before they come to see you at class: "I'm not really motivated to go to class today, but my instructor expects me there because he knows I train even when I’m tired."

-So, instead of falling prey to sympathizing with or agreeing to someone's diminished view of themselves, be sure to build up their confidence by sharing with them, "That’s what I like about you!"
+So, instead of falling prey to sympathizing with or agreeing to someone's diminished or limited view of themselves, be sure to build up their confidence by sharing with them, "That’s what I like about you!"

 Did you know?
 We have a FREE eBook about student retention now available to download!
 "Creating Special Moments: A Retention Case Study."